Reliable childcare is a crucial cornerstone of economic prosperity – and it’s hard to find in St. Lawrence County.

 When we moved into our current facility in 2008, we had high hopes to use both floors in our building.
 The Great Recession nixed plans to build out our upper floor, and it remains a blank canvas with great potential.

-Renovating our second floor will allow us to move our preschoolers and school-age children upstairs, and focus our first floor on infant and toddler care.
+Renovating our second floor will construct four new classrooms and allow us to move our preschoolers and school-age children upstairs.
+The existing space on the first floor will then be repurposed exclusively into infant and toddler space, increasing current capacity.
 It will also create 14 new jobs and help to preserve 15 current jobs by improving our financial sustainability.
 As a non-profit organization, we pride ourselves on providing childcare that is not only reliable and of high quality, but that is also accessible.

-In August 2017, we moved our school-age program to the Canton Central School in order to temporarily increase total capacity at the Center and help to alleviate the shortage of childcare opportunities in the Canton area.
-As this arrangement is temporary, we must renovate our own facility to increase long-term capacity for the community.
-The move has allowed us to double our capacity for children ages 18 months to 3 years, our highest-demand age group.
-Our programs for children ages 6 weeks through 5 years continue to be located at the Canton Day Care Center.
-Overall, because of this move to the Canton Central School, the Center has increased its capacity from 58 to 102 children.
+In August 2017, we moved our school-age program to the Canton Central School in order to temporarily increase total capacity at the Center and help alleviate the shortage of child care opportunities in the Canton area.
+The move has allowed us to double our capacity for children ages 18 months to 3 years, an age group with critically high demand.
+Overall, the move to Canton Central School has increased capacity from 58 to 102 children.
+As this arrangement is temporary, we must renovate our own facility to permanently increase long-term capacity for the community.

 Individual donations and grants from foundations have allowed us to purchase furnishings in order to make this temporary move a reality.
 Thank you to our donors for helping to make this move possible!